DANCE-Lab/DANCE-Wiki/docs/fnirs_protocols/fnirs_protocols.md

 *note that the [NIRx youtube channel](https://www.youtube.com/@NIRxMedicalTechnologies/videos) and [NIRx website](https://nirx.net/) contain many training videos to answer questions and help you understand how to use fNIRS technology as you move through this training process!*

+The DANCE Lab fNIRS team has also created a number of videos explaining lab-specific fNIRS videos.
+These can be found in the [fNIRS Training](https://dance-lab.github.io/DANCE-Wiki/docs/fnirs_protocols/fnirs_training/) tab.
+Start off by watching a tour of the [DANCE Lab fNIRS control room](https://youtu.be/fPek--UqsOs)!

 ## Introduction to DANCE Lab fNIRS

 The DANCE Lab has a number of step-by-step protocols that will guide you through the data collection procedure.
 These SOPs are kept 1.)
 Printed, in a white binder in the DANCE Lab control room; 2.) in the [DANCE Lab google drive](https://drive.google.com/drive/folders/1bJeYDBXjKn9TenocR24nVK_wIFZWcl4K?ths=true); and, most accessibly, 3.) in these wiki pages!
 Any questions you have about data collection can generally be answered by these documents.